So Lee recognized as 2025 USACE Project Manager of the Year

-So Lee, a project manager with the U.S. Army Corps of Engineers – Far East District (USACE FED), was selected as the 2025 USACE Project Manager of the Year.
-Known for his technical expertise, team leadership, and commitment to mentorship, Lee has earned a reputation as a dependable and results-driven PM who consistently delivers complex, high-impact projects across the Pacific region and beyond.
-(US Army photo by Far East District)
+USAG HUMPHREYS, South Korea — So Lee, a project manager with the U.S. Army Corps of Engineers – Far East District (USACE FED), has been named the 2025 USACE Project Manager of the Year.
+This honor recognizes not only his professional expertise but also his humble, grounded approach to leadership.

+Lee has served with USACE for over a decade, including a combined eight years at FED, where he currently works as the acting Central Branch Chief.
+After originally joining the Far East District in February 2015, Lee transferred to the Baltimore District in July 2021 before returning to FED in October 2023.
+Since April 2024, he has led high-stakes projects with the same diligence and precision that have defined his career.

+“I’ve had the privilege of working with So for several years, first as his supervisor in Korea and later in Baltimore,” said David Chai, Chief of the Program and Project Management Division.
+“From the start, his contributions have been outstanding, and he’s always been a go-to PM for delivering high-quality projects for us.”

 |Date Taken: